Measurement-based quantum computing with qudit stabilizer states: Comparison of resources

 In contrast, for integer-ring ququarts, it is $(S_4 H_4^{-1} S_4)^4 = -X_4^2$, so the Pauli order is twice as large compared to finite-field ququarts.
 More generally, the Pauli order of controlled-$X$ gate resources can be shown to be $p$ for finite-field qudits and $d$ for integer-ring qudits (this follows from considering the associated symplectic matrices, which are introduced in Appendix \ref{app:universality-hadamard-diagonal}).
 Therefore, it is favorable to work with the finite-field description whenever possible.

-We summarize the intrinsic gates and their respective Pauli orders of cluster state, light-shift gate, controlled-$X$ gate, and block-diagonal Clifford gate resources in Tab. \ref{tab:overhead-singlequditunitary}.
+We summarize the unmodified intrinsic gates and their respective Pauli orders of cluster state, light-shift gate, controlled-$X$ gate, and block-diagonal Clifford gate resources in Tab. \ref{tab:overhead-singlequditunitary}.
 For odd prime-power dimensions, an upper bound on the Pauli order $o_{G_I}^P$ is known, which is linear in the dimension $d=p^m$, $p \neq 2$, namely $\max\{d+1,4p \}$ \cite{appleby2009propertiesextendedcliffordgroup}.
 If no smaller upper bound for the Pauli order $o_{G_I}^P$ is available, we use $d^2$ since there are (up to phases) only $d^2$ distinct Pauli operators that a Clifford intrinsic gate $G_I$ can permute.

 Note that in even prime-power dimensions, we have that $o_H = 2$ so that the upper bound on the number of measurements is always minimal (furthermore, in every dimension, it holds that $o_H \leq 4$, see Appendix \ref{app:integerring-cliffords}).
-Therefore, we can only outperform the finite-field cluster state resource in dimensions with $p \neq 2$, as achieved with the light-shift gate or controlled-$X$ gate qutrit resources.
-Moreover, finite-field controlled-$X$ gate resources always outperform the cluster state for prime-power dimensions with $p=3$.
+Therefore, in even prime-power dimensions the cluster state is always optimal due to minimal Pauli order and we can only optimize the required measurement depths using the finite-field cluster state resource in dimensions with $p \neq 2$, as achieved with imitating the qutrit light-shift gate or controlled-$X$ gate resources for $p=3$.